4kills/go-zlib/README.md

 If you are on **Linux** or **MacOS**, you are already good to go.

 If you are on **Windows**, you will need to install a GCC compiler.
-I can recommand [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) which is based off of WinGW.
+I can recommend [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) which is based off of WinGW.
 Please note that [cgo](https://golang.org/cmd/cgo/) requires the 64-bit version (as stated [here](https://github.com/golang/go/wiki/cgo#windows)).

 ## Download and Installation